psesh/Beautiful-Bidiagonals/README.md

 # Beautiful-Bidiagonals

 Bidiagonalization is a powerful tool that appears routinely in many algorithms such as the SVD.
+This repo is a mash-up of numerous bidiagonalization techniques.